Annual Governance Statement for the Governing Body

 Foundation Governors also have a Church link role to support Collective Worship and RE.

-The Governors of Settle Primary School have an excellent attendance record.
+The Governors of Settle Primary School and Kikrby Mlham Primary have traditionally had an excellent attendance record.
 To date the school has NEVER had to cancel a Governors’ Meeting due to it not being ‘quorate’ (this is where the number of governors needed are in attendance to ensure that legal decisions etc. can be made at the meeting).

 The work that we have done on our committee and as the full governing body

-The Governing Board has had a particularly busy year, following on from a successful Ofsted inspection in January 2016.
-In our last Inspection the school was judged to be “good” in all areas.
-In our previous two Ofsted inspections our school has been judged as Good with Outstanding features.
+The Governing Board has had a particularly busy year, following on from a decision to federate in July 2019.
+In our last Inspection at Settle Primary (Feb 2016) the school was judged to be “good” in all areas and at Kirkby-in-Malhamdale (Feb 2019) it was also judged to be "good" in all inspected areas.

 Prompted by our recent inspection the governors take note of the areas for further improvement and work in partnership with the headteacher and staff to proactively address any areas that have been identified.